uvarc/rc-website/content/post/2023-july-scratch-transfer.md

 categories = ["feature"]
 +++

 During the July 18th maintenance, we installed a new `/scratch` file storage system on Rivanna.
-We have sample scripts and instructions to help you transfer your files from the previous system to the new one.
-These instructions are available [here](https://www.rc.virginia.edu/2023/07/rivanna-maintenance-july-18-2023/)
+Instructions to transfer your files from the previous system to the new one are available [here](https://www.rc.virginia.edu/2023/07/rivanna-maintenance-july-18-2023/)